 An NRI is an Indian who is a resident in a foreign country.

-A Person of Indian Origin is a designation assigned to foreign nationals with the exception of those belonging to except a national of Pakistan, Afghanistan, Bangladesh, China, Iran, Bhutan, Sri Lanka and/or Nepal.
+A Person of Indian Origin is a designation assigned to foreign nationals with the exceptions of those belonging to Pakistan, Afghanistan, Bangladesh, China, Iran, Bhutan, Sri Lanka and Nepal.

 For more 100 Difference Between Articles, visit the linked article.